July 6, 2021

 In those situations where we must wear face coverings and stay six feet apart, many of us find ourselves no longer thinking that the rules matter.
 This natural reaction could be a sign of pandemic fatigue.

 What Is Pandemic Fatigue?

 Pandemic fatigue is a mix of emotions like restlessness, frustration, anxiety, boredom, fear and loneliness, all experienced at the same time.
-If you’re feeling this way, you’re not alone, as so many of us have lived through this long period of isolation.
+If you’re feeling this way, you’re not alone, as so many of us have lived through this long period of uncertainty.

 The World Health Organization (WHO)1 defines pandemic fatigue as a “lack of motivation to follow health protocols which develops slowly over time as an expected and natural response to a prolonged public health crisis.”
 The WHO believes that pandemic fatigue has impacted more than half of the world’s population.
-As part of their Household Pulse Survey2, which studies how people’s lives have been effected by the coronavirus pandemic, 40% of U.S. adults have reported struggling with mental health or substance abuse issues as a result of COVID-19.
+As part of their Household Pulse Survey2, which studies how people’s lives have been impacted by the coronavirus pandemic, 40% of U.S. adults have reported struggling with mental health or substance abuse issues as a result of COVID-19.
 Those numbers appear to be growing3 as Americans spend more time in quarantine, too.

 What Are the Symptoms of Pandemic Fatigue?

 While every individual experiences it differently, there are some common signs that you may be undergoing pandemic fatigue.

 - Being stressed out by everyday things that you once easily handled